-It is not possible to establish causal relationship between a change in number of programs participating in the non- A_1 /non- A_1 B (A_2 / A_2 B) to blood group B provision and the release of this guidance document and corresponding education/outreach.
+It is not possible to establish a causal relationship between a change in the number of programs participating in the non-A1/non-A1B (A2/A2B) to blood group B provision and the release of this guidance document and corresponding education/outreach.
 In order to assess if the guidance and related education/outreach has positively impacted disadvantaged blood group B candidates, the Committee will monitor the number of programs participating in this provision and the median waitlist time for blood type B candidates.
 This data is currently complied as part of the monitoring plan for the KAS and reported every six months.
 UNOS staff will report this information to the Committee at six-month intervals following consideration by the Board.
 This guidance will be updated as needed based on review by experts in the field.